Pujan262/Soc-Journey/Day4.md

 Usedfor(Website,email,filedownloads and banking)
 Example ports(80HTTP, 443HTTPS AND 23SSH)

-Three way handshake
+Three way handshake of TCP

 First step-The sender computer send the S-Y-N (Synchronise) message to receiver computer.
-Second Step-The Receiver computer will respond with S-Y-N ACK responding the message of send by the first computer or sender Third Step-Then after S-Y-N ACK message is received by the sender the sender computer send the ACK received message to the receive computer.
+Second Step-The Receiver computer will respond with S-Y-N ACK responding the message send by the first computer or sender.
+Third Step-Then after S-Y-N ACK message is received by the sender the sender computer send the ACK received message to the receive computer.

 Once this done,finally data can be delivered.